dd32/td-gh-ex/readme.txt

 === Bunny ===
-Contributors: poena
+Contributors: Carolina NYmark
-Tags: white, blue, threaded-comments, custom-menu, sticky-post, translation-ready, one-column, two-columns, editor-style, featured-images, theme-options, responsive-layout, right-sidebar
+Tags: threaded-comments, custom-menu, sticky-post, translation-ready, one-column, two-columns, editor-style, featured-images, theme-options, right-sidebar
 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Copyright 2014 Carolina Nymark
+Copyright 2014-2016 Carolina Nymark

 = Description ==
 Fluffy friendly and cute!
 'Bunny' is an animated theme suitable for pet lovers and kids. -Just one click in the theme customizer turns Bunny into the Easter bunny!
 You can also chose the Christmas design or hide the images.
 The theme is responsive and translation ready with one custom menu, two optional widget areas, sticky posts and threaded comments.
-Swedish language files are included.

 The code is sometimes commented in both English and Swedish. -In those cases, the Swedish comment is to the right.